timmybytes/bytes-site/README.md

 # timmybytes.com

 This is my personal portfolio site.
+It's currently a work in progress as I focus on building more projects for my portfolio.

 _To Do:_